Why You Should Use The .com For Your Domain

 Brand Protection:

 Companies work hard to protect their domain brands, account and marketing tactics.
 They invest millions of dollars and countless resources at building that beach front real estate and maintaining their Internet presence in the world.
-As experts in the domain space, we continue to recommend the .com as the superior domain with considerable upside and long term equity potential.
+As leaders in the domain space, the NameExperts.com team continues to recommend the .com as the superior domain with considerable upside and long term equity potential.

 Case Study: Tesla.com domain acquisition